There’s more to setting up an email marketing plan than collecting a list of email addresses and sending as many messages as possible.

-When you’re creating your email marketing plan, segments will make it easier to determine which subject lines, offers, and messages to send.
+A solid contact list template will allow you to sort through your subscribers and divide them into different groups.
+Segments will make it easier to determine which subject lines, offers, and messages to send.

 You could segment customers based on products they’ve purchased in the past, which lead magnet they download, their location, and so much more.